naaih/microbit-thermometer/Readme.md

-﻿## Week 5 - Tutorial
+## Week 5 - Tutorial

-This a termometer implemented on the BBC Microbit python.
+This a thermometer implemented on the BBC Microbit python.

 ### How it works:
-Using the slider temperate will move high to low.
+Use the slider to move the temperature from high to low.

 ### Demo
 [Watch the demo](https://vimeo.com/804734220)